amit-agni/amit-agni/README.md

 ### Hi there 👋

-* 👨‍🔬 I'm a data science enthusiast.
+* 👨‍🔬 I'm a data science enthusiast
-* 📽 Here, you will find some of my personal data science projects that I have made public.
+* 🛑 Here, you will find some of my old data science projects, mostly built during my data science learning phase
-* 📖 I use both R and Python.
+* 📖 I use both R and Python
-* 🛠 I am currently working on porting my blog [datalearnings.com](https://www.datalearnings.com/post/) from R to Python.
+* 🛠 I am currently working on porting my blog [datalearnings.com](https://www.datalearnings.com/post/) from R to Python
 <!--
 **amit-agni/amit-agni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.